Felix Bayode Oke

 Dr. Dhanashree Thorat is an Assistant Professor of English at Mississippi State University.
 She is a founding Executive Council member of the Center for Digital Humanities, Pune in India and serves as the lead organizer for a biennial winter school on Digital Humanities.

 My research is situated at the intersection of Asian American Studies, Postcolonial Studies, and Digital Humanities.
 I examines how colonial and racial ideologies shape the technological imagination, specifically in technical infrastructures, platforms, and policies.
-My book project takes a postcolonial approach to read the material and socio-political undersea geography of Internet infrastructure in the Indian Ocean.

 Keywords: Postcolonial digital humanities